juju/docs/src/en/charms-destroy.md

  - [Removing relations][#removing-relations]
  - [Removing units][#removing-units]
  - [Removing users][#removing-users]
+ - [Unregistering controllers][#unregistering-controllers]

-Also covered are the meanings of certain removal terms.
+We first cover the meanings of certain removal terms.

 For guidance on what to do when a removal does not apply cleanly consult the [Troubleshooting removals][troubleshooting-removals] page.

-## Detach vs Remove vs Destroy vs Kill
+## Removal terms

-In Juju, there is a distinction between the similar sounding terms "detach", "remove", "destroy", and "kill".
+There is a distinction between the similar sounding terms "unregister", "detach", "remove", "destroy", and "kill".
 These terms are ordered such that their effect increases in severity:

+ - *Unregister* means to decouple a resource from a logical entity for the client.
+The affect is local to the client only and does not affect the logical entity in any way.

  - *Detach* means to decouple a resource from a logical entity (such as an application).
-The resource will remain available in the model and underlying cloud resources used by it also remain in place.
+The resource will remain available and the underlying cloud resources used by it also remain in place.

- - *Remove* means to cleanly remove a single logical entity from the model.
+ - *Remove* means to cleanly remove a single logical entity.
 This is a destructive process, meaning the entity will no longer be available via Juju, and any underlying cloud resources used by it will be freed (however, this can often be overridden on a case-by-case basis to leave the underlying cloud resources in place).

- - *Destroy* means to cleanly tear down a model or a controller, along with everything within these entities.
-This is inherently a destructive process.
+ - *Destroy* means to cleanly tear down a logical entity, along with everything within these entities.
+This is a vary destructive process.

- - *Kill* means to forcibly tear down an entire controller, along with everything in it.
-This is a destructive process and is reserved for cleaning up resources used by broken or otherwise unresponsive controllers.
-It is also recommended to manually check the backing cloud to ensure that all resources were found and cleaned up.
+ - *Kill* means to forcibly tear down an unresponsive logical entity, along with everything within it.
+This is a very destructive process that does not guarantee associated resources are cleaned up.

 ## Removing applications